Cleveland Way

 The Cleveland Way is a National Trail in the historic area of Cleveland in North Yorkshire, Northern England.
-It runs 110 mi between Helmsley and the Brigg at Filey, skirting the North York Moors National Park.
+It runs 110 mi between Helmsley and the Brigg at Filey, through the west, north and east of the North York Moors National Park.

 History

 Development of the Cleveland Way began in the 1930s when the Teesside Ramblers' Association pressed for the creation of a long-distance path in the north-east of Yorkshire linking the Hambleton Drove Road, the Cleveland escarpment and footpaths on the Yorkshire coast.
 Subsequently, in 1953, a formal proposal to create the route was submitted to the North Riding of Yorkshire Council by the National Parks Commission.
 The trail was officially opened in 1969.
 It was the second official National Trail to be opened.